Balderton: History

-The name Balderton has obscure roots but may have been derived from Balder or Baldur – the Norse god of innocence, beauty, joy, purity, and peace and Odin's second son eventually killed by his blind brother in an accident involving Loki the god of mischief and fire.
-The village itself is probably of Anglo-Saxon origin and is mentioned in the Domesday Book.
-The ton suffix suggests a Late Anglo-Saxon origin.
-The Saxon countess Godiva, the wife of Earl Leofric, had property in the Manor of Newark nearby.
+The village itself is probably of Anglo-Saxon origin and is mentioned in the Domesday Book of 1086.
+The Mercian countess Godiva, the wife of Earl Leofric, was lord in 1066 and also held property in the Manor of Newark nearby.

-In the Domesday Book (1086) the place is called Baldretune and is described as a berewick (a dependent hamlet) of Newark.
-In the Pope Nicholas IV taxation of 1291 it is spelt Baldirton.
+The name derives from the male personal name, Baldhere, and the Old English suffix -tun, meaning a farm or enclosure (a mound or ditch).
+The place-name is first recorded in the Domesday Book spelt Baldretone.
+In the Pope Nicholas IV taxation of 1291 it is written Baldirton.

+From early medieval times till enclosure in 1766 the historic village was surrounded by three open fields: Sandfield to the north, Clayfield to the south, and Lowfield to the west.

-Balderton's Lords, the Busseys, lived in the area in William the Conqueror's era and held it until the reign of Elizabeth I. It subsequently descended to the Meers and Lascels.
+Balderton's lords, the Busseys, lived in the area in William the Conqueror's era and held it until the reign of Elizabeth I. It subsequently descended to the Meers and Lascels.
 In the 1840s, when its population was a little over 1,000, large parts of the village were owned principally by the Duke of Newcastle, who was lord of the manor.

 Two petitions of the fourteenth century show disputes with the nearby village of Claypole.
 In 1305 the bishop of Lincoln and the Busseys were hindering passage along the road to Newark market (National Archives S8/161/8038) and in 1324 the people of Claypole petitioned about Balderton people attacking jurors in relation to the Oldebrigg between Nottinghamshire and Lincolnshire (National Archives S8/39/1930).
 The will of John de Boston, a mercer of Newark, in 1443 left twenty shillings for the maintenance of the bridge between Balderton and Bennington; the bridge was called "fennebrige" (Brown (1907) 1.172).

 Grapes were once grown at Balderton.
 In 1578 there were accusations of vines being cut down (Brown (1907) 1.188).

-During the final siege of Newark in the Civil War Colonel Rossiter, a parliamentary commander, was camped at Balderton.
+During the final siege of Newark in the English Civil War, Colonel Rossiter, a parliamentary commander, was camped at Balderton.

 A Balderton enclosure act was passed in 1766.

 London Road was built in 1767 as a turnpike (bypass) for the Great North Road (designated the A1 in 1923) which ran through Balderton and to the north of England.
 One of the former coach houses built to serve the turnpike is now a public house.